whuinsar/Polarization-Sequential-DS-Phase-Optimization-SETP-EMI/README.md

+News: We have updated the demo and fixed some bugs!

 Find the SETP-EMI Program Guide Book.pdf to know how it works.
 USing SETP-EMI-setting.m to set the Processing parameters.
 USing demo-SETP-EMI.m to start procesing.